A decent low-annual-fee card that lets you build your credit with all three major credit bureaus.

 I got the card.
 Now what?

 - Avoid interest.
-You’re extended a 25-day grace period at the end of each billing cycle.
+You have a grace period of 25 days at the end of each billing cycle.
 Pay your statement in this time to avoid accruing interest on your purchases.

 - Customer service.
-Support is limited to your online portal or writing First Progress Card at PO Box 9053, Johnson City, TN 37615-9053.
+Support is limited to your online portal for current customers or, for those who aren’t card-carrying customers yet, writing First Progress Card at PO Box 9053, Johnson City, TN 37615-9053.